Coming For Therapy

-The first criteria is that there must be an impairment in self.
-This is simply a short hand for saying that there must be an issue with your identity or ability to self-direct.
+The first criterion is that there must be an impairment in self.
+This is simply a shorthand for saying that there must be an issue with your identity or ability to self-direct.
 For example, ego-centrism, low self-esteem, lack of personal boundaries are issues that go to a person’s identity.
 On the other hand, the inability to adhere to lawful or normative behaviour, adapt to a new situation or circumstance, or unrealistic or incoherent personal goals, are some of the issues associated with a person’s ability to self-direct.

-The second criteria is an impairment in the way you interact with others.
+The second criterion is an impairment in the way you interact with others.
 There are two specific impairments that Clinical Psychologists look out for, and these are issues with empathy or intimacy.
 For example, issues with empathy include the complete lack of concern for others or the lack of remorse after causing hurt, or a preoccupation with and sensitivity to criticism or rejection by others.
 Intimacy problems include an inability to form close relationships, forming intense, unstable and conflicted relationships, or forming exploitative relationships as a primary means of relating to others.

 These impairments and personality traits and facets are usually persistent over a period of time and consistent across situations, and must not be due to any physiological effects of a substance or a general medical condition.

 So, how many Personality Disorders are there?